 - Personal Reflection – At the beginning of the story, Charlie did not get along with Amy, but after spending time with her and getting to know her, he realized that she was a friend after all.
 Have students reflect on a time where they did not get along with someone right away.
 How do they think they handled the situation?
 What was the result?
 If they could go back, would they change how they acted?
 Encourage students to think from the other person’s perspective as well.
 Students can write their reflection in their journal, and if they feel comfortable, share with a partner.

-- Palindrome Fun – Palindromes are words that reads the same forward as backwards, like Amy Ma, in the story.
-Write the following clues on the board and in pairs, have students try to figure out the palindrome!
+- Palindrome Fun – Palindromes are words that read the same forward as they do backwards, like Amy Ma, in the story.
+Read aloud or write the following clues on the board and in pairs, have students try to figure out the palindrome!

 - A baby wears this when eating.
 BIB